 The ultimate goal of influencer marketing is to reach a larger audience and generate more sales.
 It's a way to tap into the influence that these social media users have over their followers.
 And yes, it works.

 Today, customers trust people more than brands.
-This is supported by a 2020 study which showed that 61% of consumers are likely to trust product recommendations from a friend, family member or influencer on social platforms.
+This is supported by a 2024 research showing that 49% of consumers buy from brands because a trusted influencer created social media content about them.

 This trust is what makes influencer marketing so effective.
 When influencers recommend a product or service to their followers, they're more likely to listen because of the bond they share with their followers.